-The main way a doctor diagnoses appendicitis is by listening to what has happened, and examining the person with the pain.
+The main way a doctor diagnoses appendicitis is by talking about what has happened, and examining the person with the pain.

 It can be hard to diagnose appendicitis, especially in a young child.
 Even in adults, it can be hard to tell the difference between appendicitis and conditions like ectopic pregnancies, bowel infections and bowel obstructions.
 The doctor may need to examine the person with the pain a number of times.